About costs and payment

 - You have the ability to immediately dispute leads if you receive a lead that’s not valid.

 How you’re chargedAdvertisers using Home Service ads are charged for each lead received.
-Lead prices may vary, depending on the job type and the method of communication a customer used to reach out to you, but each lead received will count towards your weekly budget.
+Lead prices may vary, depending on the job type and the type of lead you received, but each lead received will count towards your weekly budget.
 You'll never pay more for leads than the amount you specify in your weekly budget.

 Occasionally, your charges may temporarily exceed your weekly budget, such as if two leads are received around the same time when you're low on budget.
 In these cases, we'll apply a credit to refund any leads that exceeded your weekly budget to ensure that at the end of each week, you haven’t spent more than your budget.